Adam Snyder: Professional career

-San Francisco 49ers
+San Francisco 49ers (first stint)

 Snyder played often throughout his first 3 years with the 49ers, playing every position on the offensive line with the exception of center.
 His versatility and team first mentality earned him a contract extension in 2006 that put him with the 49ers through the 2009 season.
 He became a full-time starter before the 2009 season.
 Snyder signed a contract extension in 2009, keeping him with the team through the 2011 season.
 He has since become the starting right guard.

 Arizona Cardinals

 Snyder signed a five-year contract with the Arizona Cardinals on March 14, 2012.
 He was released by the Cardinals on April 29, 2013.